Home » Malta airport transfers

 Getting from Malta airport to Mellieħa can take 30-50 minutes with a private transfer, depending on any traffic congestion.

-Transfers to and from St. Paul’s Bay, Bugibba and Qawra back to Malta airport usually take around 30-40 minutes, again, depending on the time of day and how busy the roads are.
+Transfers to and from St. Paul’s Bay, Bugibba and Qawra back to Malta Airport usually take around 30-40 minutes, again, depending on the time of day and how busy the roads are.

 Being a popular destination for tourists, expect shuttle buses to be pretty busy and pricey considering it’s shared transport.
 Private taxis usually work out close to the same, if not cheaper than a shared bus.